 Recovery after birth

-Mastitis is the stagnation of Qi, blood and milk in combination with infection.
-It is more effective to complement Western medicine with TCM when treating mastitis.
+Mastitis is the stagnation of Qi, blood and milk in combination with inflammation and infection of the breast tissue.
+It is more effective to complement Western medicine with TCM when treating mastitis as inflammation can quickly lead to infection and chills if not treated.
 While anti-biotics clear up the infection, Chinese herbs or acupuncture can alleviate the blocked Qi, blood and milk in the breast.
 The combined treatment will further reduce the engorgement and inflammation.
-Herbal prescriptions can be consumed safely with anti-biotics and also safe for breastfeeding infant.
+Herbal prescriptions can be consumed safely with anti-biotics and are also safe for breastfeeding infants.

 Herbs for weaning